 Much of AFTER's action takes place during tightly co-ordinated bursts of light that reveal the positions of one or more performers.
 This gives the appearance of a film montage of still images, but instead these images are created by the performers moving soundlessly on a darkened stage to their next mark.
 The cues they execute are impressively tight and the main cast are so practiced that there's no hint of the sprint necessary when they move during the three preceding seconds of darkness.
 Initially I enjoyed AFTER merely as a spectator trying to see how any of it was technically possible.
 And then the big darkness hit.

-The story of AFTER loosely hangs on the thoughts of a woman dying.
-Sometimes there are more people than her on the stage, but it's up for debate as to whether any of them are not still her.
+The story of AFTER loosely hangs on the thoughts of a woman dying, played by the production's assistant director Alicia-ayo Ohs.
+Sometimes there are more people on the stage, but it's up for debate as to whether any of them are anything more than figments of the woman's dying mind.
 My second warning is this: AFTER really hammers on natural, human fear of death.
 If you don't want to be constantly reminded of your mortality AFTER may not be your speed.

 I'm not attempting to criticize AFTER for it's use of darkness or death.
 The play dances just close enough to these subjects to be challenging, while it remains emotionally survivable (if not enjoyable).
 Many of the rapid transitions brought on the audience's laughter.
 Initially, I found the dialogue cloying and similar to people discussing psychedelic drug hallucinations, but as the play progressed this fell away and the dialogue focused in on degradation of self and memory.